-- Interviewing for U.S. Companies.
+- ➤ Interviewing for U.S. Companies.
 While employment expectations can differ in the U.S. regionally, culturally, and within industries, the following expectations and tips can generally be applied to virtual and in-person interviews.
-Review the NCA Career Guide (PDF) for more information. - Be punctual.
-Arrive 10-15 minutes early for in-person and 5 minutes early for virtual. - Show confidence by discussing career goals, long-term plans, accomplishments, and skills. - Expect to receive questions about your experience and skills.
-Be comfortable speaking directly about individual contributions you have made at work or in past projects. - Eye contact with your interviewer conveys confidence and interest. - It is customary to shake hands to introduce yourself.
-Keep in mind that if this is contrary to your religious beliefs, you can decline. - Research the company beforehand to show interest and a clear reason why you want to work there. - Be prepared for varying interview styles.
-The interviewer may decide to start with small talk or may start with direct questions.
-Also, they may do most of the talking or expect you to do most of the talking. - At the end of the interview, ask the employer where they are in the interview process and when you should expect to hear back.
-Additionally, you can inquire about the status of an application after your interview. - It is illegal in the U.S. for employers to ask candidates questions regarding age, race, sex, marital status, or past salary history. - Ask each interviewer for their contact information before the interview concludes.
+Review the NCA Career Guide (PDF) for more information. - Be punctual: Arrive 10-15 minutes early for in-person and 5 minutes early for virtual. - Show confidence: Discuss career goals, long-term plans, accomplishments, and skills. - Prepare for questions: Be comfortable speaking directly about your contributions in past roles, classes, research, and projects. - Maintain eye contact: It conveys confidence and interest. - Handshake: It is customary to shake hands to introduce yourself.
+If this is contrary to your religious beliefs, you can decline. - Research the company: This can help you communicate why you are interested in the opportunity. - Be flexible: Interview styles can vary.
+For example, the interviewer may decide to start with small talk or may start with direct questions.
+Also, they may do most of the talking or expect you to do most of the talking. - Follow up: At the end of the interview, ask about the next steps and when to expect feedback. - Know your rights: It is illegal in the U.S. for employers to ask about age, race, sex, marital status, or past salary history. - Get contact info: Ask each interviewer for their contact information before the interview concludes.